 Free spins with no wagering requirements are the best free spins offers in the industry, as everything you win will immediately become real money.
 That’s right, anything you win can be withdrawn, as long as it meets the minimum withdrawal requirement.

-If the offer in question comes from a registration bonus, you may however also need to authenticate your account and may include making a deposit.
+If the offer in question comes from a registration bonus, you may however also need to authenticate your account through SMS and may include making a deposit.
 This is not applicable to later offers of free spins without wagering requirements.

 What are Real Spins and Cash Spins?